vlabella/PowerGLE/README.md

 Select the PowerGLE tab and choose "New GLE Figure", enter the GLE code and either click "Generate" or "Generate & Close" to see the GLE figure on the slide.
 If a new presentation is created it must be saved at least once prior to creating a new GLE figure.
 To edit the figure select the figure and then choose "Edit GLE Figure" from the ribbon bar.
 Choose "Options" to see the various options.

-By default PowerGLE writes all the GLE code to a temporary subfolder of the folder that contains the current presentation.
-Each figure is contained in a separate folder named "figure_#" to contain the output and secondary files in.
+By default PowerGLE writes all the GLE code to a temporary subfolder within the folder that contains the current presentation.
+The code for each GLE figure is contained within its own subfolder named "figure_#" along with any secondary and output files.
 By default these folder are

     .\PowerGLE\<presentation file name>\figure_1
     .\PowerGLE\<presentation file name>\figure_2